Riyaz278hs/IPL-DASHBOARD-2008-2025-/README.md

 3. Tactical Strategy Mapping: Mapped historical shifts in toss preferences (field vs bat) against night-game coordinates to evaluate how dew factors influence strategies.

 ---

-### Data Analysis

-Below is an optimized relational SQL script demonstrating how the system connects granular ball-by-ball micro-events to master player attributes to isolate the all-time top run-scorers in IPL history: